skplunkerin/discord_bot-export_server_member_list/README.md

    - have the bot with the correct `GUILD_MEMBERS` servers member privileged intent
-   - have the bot added to the NT server
+   - make sure the bot is added to the Discord server you need members for
    - get the bot `TOKEN` added to the ENV variable
+   - get the Discord Guild (server) ID added to the ENV variable
-   - get the NT server ID added to the ENV variable
+   - get the Discord server Role ID(s) added to the ENV variable

 2. Setup project: